 From 10-10:30 there will be words of welcome to honour our community and the seeds in our care.
 We will celebrate the 5th Anniversary of the Seed Rematriation.
 ALL ARE WELCOME!

 From 10:30-2:00 seeds will be available from the Seed Swap Table and vendors.

 The event will feature the popular seed swap table — so bring your packages of saved seeds, labelled with variety, year harvested, number of seeds in the packet and any other information that could be helpful to other gardeners.
 We have been asked how many seeds to put in each packet.
 It might be helpful for you to make that decision based on how many seeds you would like to receive if you wanted to grow them out.
 Or just go with 20-30?
 Or more if it’s lettuce 🙂

 - seeds, information and displays by Ratinenhayénthos and the Kenhteke Seed Sanctuary and Learning Centre from Tyendinaga and KASSI.
 Seeds from both organizations will be available by donation

-- local seed vendors (Bear Root Gardens and Kitchen Table Seed House) will have their seeds available for purchase
+- local seed vendors (Bear Root Gardens and Kitchen Table Seed House and others) will have their seeds available for purchase

 - gardening Information and advice from Rideau Thousand Island Master Gardeners and Gardening Kingston